erSubhashThapa/100daysofcode/r2-log.md

 - ## Recipe Calculator
   ## Type Ahead

   I went back to my type-ahead problem for my recipe calculator.
 This is the one chrome does automatically.
-But I want my custom type-ahead to pull from a list of saved ingredient.
+But I want my custom type-ahead to pull from a list of saved ingredients.

   <img src="log_imgs/type_ahead_5-3.PNG" width="500">